Russia-Trump: Who's who in the drama to end all dramas?

 Donald Trump confounds his critics by winning the presidency.
 But the transition is as gripping as the season before it as Trump picks his cabinet, introducing key characters to the mix.
 The season ends with Trump taking the oath of office on a cold January morning - but there are more twists to come.

 Who is he?
 The granite-faced former general who later became the shortest-serving member of Donald Trump's cabinet.
-He was forced to resign after not being honest about his contact with a Russian official - what did he know and who did he tell?
+He resigned after not being honest about his contact with a Russian official - and was later charged with making false statements to the FBI.

 Key plot line Michael Flynn was appointed national security adviser just days after the election, against the advice of then-President Obama, who warned Trump not to hire him.
 Flynn's starring role came in December 2016, when he spoke to the Russian ambassador, Sergei Kislyak▼.

-The Washington Post and New York Times said the men discussed Russian sanctions, and that Flynn later lied to the Vice President Mike Pence about the conversation (Kislyak said the men discussed only "simple things").
+The Washington Post and New York Times said the men discussed Russian sanctions, and that Flynn later lied to the Vice President Mike Pence about the conversation (Mr Kislyak said the men discussed only "simple things").

-The FBI is now investigating Flynn.
-And here's where the president comes in - the agency is also looking at whether Trump tried to get it to back off this inquiry.

 Read more: Out after 23 days - who is Michael Flynn?